BulkSecurityGeneratorProjectV2/Keksnet__JAGIL/README.md

 If you like to use functional programming you can use the GUIBuilder class.

 ## Help!
-I do not now how to get started.
+I do not know how to get started.
 Take a look at the [wiki](https://github.com/Keksnet/JAGIL/wiki).
 _Wiki coming soon._